AbuseIO/abuseio-docs/docs/installation.md

 By default we have included all the known (stable) collectors for AbuseIO which are *disabled* by default.
 You will need to configure them before you can use them, as information is needed (e.g. API keys, URLs, etc) before it can work.

-These parsers can be found in your installation directory in the subfolder './vendor/abuseio/collector-*/'.
-In the parser folder you find the code and its default configuration.
-Do NOT change the default configuration here, if you want to override the default configuration then make a copy the config file (e.g. Spamcop.php) to your local config repository (./config/production/parsers) and edit that file.
+These collectors can be found in your installation directory in the subfolder './vendor/abuseio/collector-*/'.
+In the collector folder you find the code and its default configuration.
+Do NOT change the default configuration here, if you want to override the default configuration then make a copy the config file (e.g. Rbl.php) to your local config repository (./config/production/collector) and edit that file.

 ## Parser configuration